HonorioTaveras/HonorioTaveras/README.md

 - 💬 Ask me about my love for React and my adventures on the rock.
 - 📫 How to reach me: htaveras90@gmail.com
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I live for climbing and music.
 I code for climbing and music.
-I code, climb and play music for love.
+I code, climb and play music with love.